 Here is what I mean:

-As a teenager during the 1990s my teammates and I all seemed to have a running battle for who rocked out the draggiest of the drag suits—it wouldn’t be uncommon for boys on the team with size 28 waists buying size 40 suits from the local swim shop.
+As a teenager during the 1990s my teammates and I all seemed to have a running battle for who rocked out the draggiest of the drag suits—it wouldn’t be uncommon for boys on the team with size 28 waists buying size 40 training suits from the local swim shop.

 The effect was rather ridiculous—we looked like we were all wearing diapers.